Guardian: Detecting Robotic Planning and Execution Errors with Vision-Language Models: Guardian: A multi-view reasoning VLM for robot failure detection

 \subsection{Model Architecture}

-The \emph{Guardian} model is built upon the state-of-the-art open-source VLM InternVL3-8B~\cite{zhu2025internvl3exploringadvancedtraining}.
-As illustrated in \cref{fig:model_architecture} (left), it consists of three key components: a text tokenizer that converts text prompts into discrete token embeddings, a visual encoder (InternViT-300M) that transforms individual images into visual embeddings, and a transformer-based LLM (Qwen2.5-7B) that processes the concatenated multimodal token sequence to predict the answer.
+The \emph{Guardian} model is built upon the open-source VLM InternVL3-8B~\cite{zhu2025internvl3exploringadvancedtraining}.
+As shown in \cref{fig:model_architecture} (left), it comprises three components: a text tokenizer that converts text into discrete token embeddings, a visual encoder (InternViT-300M) that transforms individual images into visual embeddings, and a transformer-based LLM (Qwen2.5-7B) that processes the concatenated multimodal tokens to predict the answer.

-Rather than concatenating multiple images into a single grid-based image as in AHA~\cite{duan2025aha}, \emph{Guardian} processes each image independently through the visual encoder.
-This design preserves fine-grained spatial details within each image and allows the model to explicitly reason about spatial and temporal changes for more accurate failure detection.
-Furthermore, unlike SuccessVQA~\cite{nvidia2025cosmosreason1physicalcommonsense} and AHA~\cite{duan2025aha} that output direct classifications, \emph{Guardian} leverages an explicit reasoning trace before concluding success or failure.
+Rather than concatenating multiple images into a single grid-based image as in prior work~\cite{duan2025aha,ifailsense2026}, \emph{Guardian} processes each image independently through the visual encoder.
+This design preserves fine-grained spatial details within each image and allows to explicitly reason about spatial and temporal changes for more accurate failure detection.
+Furthermore, instead of directly outputting classifications~\cite{duan2025aha,pmlr-v232-du23b,ifailsense2026}, \emph{Guardian} generates an explicit reasoning trace before concluding success or failure.